 Ride Hi-Phy 2014 - 2012 Review by The Good Ride

 The 2014 Ride Hi Phy moved up to a Double BOA system.
 This does a great job at securing your ankle so there is no heel lift.
-There isn’t much upper/lower adjust ability but most looking for a locked in heel will be fine with this boot.
+There isn’t much upper/lower adjustability but most looking for a locked in the heel will be fine with this boot.
 The 2014 Ride Hi Phy is a good choice for those that want a very reduced footprint and BOA with a medium/stiff flex.
-I personally like more adjustability but don’t care about ajdustability as much as they do locking in their heels.
-Love the very reduced footprint and love the all around fit and feel of this boot.
+I personally like more adjustability but don’t care about adjustability as much as they do locking in their heels.
+Love the very reduced footprint and love the all-around fit and feel of this boot.

 The Ride Hi Phy is new as of 2012 and is another single BOA to their line up.
-This is another mid flexing boot made for do anything freestyle riders.
-BOA tech for the most part had pressure points but every year it improved.
+This is another mid flexing boot made for doing anything freestyle riders.
+BOA tech, for the most part, had pressure points but every year it improved.
 This newer BOA tech by ride makes for less pressure than many of the 2011 or 2010 models.
-We would of liked to see a double BOA for this price but this is still a well made boot that many should enjoy.
+We would have liked to see a double BOA for this price but this is still a well-made boot that many should enjoy.

 Ride Hi-Phy Images

 Ride Hi-Phy User Reviews